number

 and

-Returns the bitwise combination of two integers, where a 1 in both input positions produces a 1 in corresponding output positions.
+Returns the bitwise combination of the binary representations of two numbers, where a 1 in both of the inputs produces a 1 in the corresponding output position.

 Example